P0rt/vlm-distill-screenshots/README.md

 [`CONTRIBUTING.md`](CONTRIBUTING.md) for working
 conventions.

-> **Status:** Phase 1 (skeleton & infra) complete.
-Phases 2–8 are scaffolded —
+> **Status:** Phases 1–3 complete (skeleton, data pipeline, teacher labeling).
-> every entrypoint exists and raises a clear "not implemented yet" pointing at
+> Phases 4–8 are scaffolded — every entrypoint exists and raises a clear "not
-> the phase that will land it.
+> implemented yet" pointing at the phase that will land it.

 ## Models